 While some glues (especially Polyeurathane Glues) expand or “foam” when curing, this is not the case with Titebond Wood Glue products.

-The benefits of this is that you don’t need to clamp so tightly, and you don’t need to worry about the expanding glue weakening or moving your joint out of place.
+The benefits of this are that you don’t need to clamp so tightly, and you don’t need to worry about the expanding glue weakening or moving your joint out of place.